 - Eat smaller portions.
 Smaller, more frequent meals are usually easier to digest.
 Be sure to include plenty of fluids, both during and between meals, as well.

 - Try gum and mints.
 Sugar-free gum and mints, or other flavored hard candy, can help minimize the metallic or bitter tastes in the mouth that can manifest from chemotherapy treatments.
 They can also trigger the production of saliva to relieve a dry mouth.

 - Enlist help from a dietitian.
 A professional dietitian who specializes in cancer nutrition can help with recommending food options specific to the individual’s particular difficulties.
 He or she can also recommend suitable vitamin supplements, high-nutrition liquid shakes, etc.

 For more tips to overcome changes in taste or other side effects of chemotherapy, contact All Care In-Home Care Solutions.
-Our Medford home care services can help those going through cancer treatment in a variety of ways, such as meal planning, shopping, and preparing healthy and delicious nutrition options.
+Our Medford home care services, available locally and in surrounding communities, can help those going through cancer treatment in a variety of ways, such as meal planning, shopping, and preparing healthy and delicious nutrition options.
 Our qualified staff also provide transportation to medical appointments and procedures, while serving as a comforting companion.
 Contact us at (541) 857-9195 to discover more about our professional in-home care services and to request a complimentary assessment in the comfort of home.